gofed/gofed/README.md

 ![docker-io dependencies](https://raw.githubusercontent.com/gofed/gofed/master/docs/images/docker.png)

+IMPORTANT: before displaying the generated picture, checkout its size.
+Huge images tend to freeze your computer.

 #### Golang project decomposition

 To display a decomposition of a project into a dependency graph, for example [prometheus](https://github.com/prometheus/prometheus), run the following command in project's directory: